quixio/quix-streams/README.md

 ### Installing the library on Intel

-You can <b>install</b> the library for Intel-based platforms using the package manager for Python Packages:
+You can install the library for Intel-based platforms using the package manager for Python Packages:

 ```shell
 pip install --extra-index-url https://test.pypi.org/simple/ quixstreams==0.5.0.dev10 --user
 ```

-### Installing on M1/M2 on Mac
+### Installing on M1/M2 Mac

 To install Quix Streams on M1 and M2-based Macs, follow these instructions: